-The words shares and shareholders in these Articles of Association shall be deemed to include the shares of each class and the holders of shares of each class (each numerical designation), unless expressly indicated otherwise.
+4.3.
+The words shares and shareholders in these Articles of Association shall be deemed to include the shares of each type and the holders of shares of each type (each numerical designation), unless expressly indicated otherwise.

-Where these Articles of Association refer to ordinary shares, this includes the ordinary shares of each class (each numerical designation), unless expressly stated otherwise.
+Where these Articles of Association refer to ordinary shares, this includes the ordinary shares of each type (each numerical designation, and therefore each subfund), unless expressly stated otherwise.

-- 4.4.
-If and as long as the priority share has not been issued, a proposal or nomination made by the meeting of priority shareholders to the general meeting as prescribed by the Articles of Association or an approval by the meeting of priority shareholders of a resolution of the general meeting as prescribed by the Articles of Association shall not be required. - 4.5.
-The management board may resolve to increase the number of shares of a particular subfund included in the authorised capital, with the maximum number of shares by which the number of shares of the subfund in question may be increased being equal to the total number of shares included in the authorised capital that have not yet been issued at the time of the aforementioned resolution. - 4.6.
-On adoption of a resolution as referred to in paragraph 5 to increase the number of shares of a particular subfund included in the authorised capital, the number of shares included in the authorised capital of the subfund(s) that are subject to the aforementioned increase will be decreased at the same time by such number of shares that the total authorised capital remains the same. - 4.7.
-On adoption of a resolution as referred to in paragraph 5, the management board shall decide from what numbers of shares of the subfunds included in the authorised capital the number of shares referred to in paragraph 6 shall be deducted.
+4.4.
+If and as long as the priority share has not been issued, a proposal or nomination made by the meeting of priority shareholders to the general meeting as prescribed by the Articles of Association or an approval by the meeting of priority shareholders of a resolution of the general meeting as prescribed by the Articles of Association shall not be required.

+- 4.5.
+The management board may resolve to increase the number of shares of a particular type within a subfund and therefore also the number of shares of a particular subfund included in the authorised capital, with the maximum number of shares by which the number of shares of that type, and therefore also the subfund in question, may be increased being equal to the total number of shares included in the authorised capital that have not yet been issued at the time of the aforementioned resolution. - 4.6.
+On adoption of a resolution as referred to in paragraph 5 to increase the number of shares of a particular type within a subfund, and therefore also the number of shares of a particular subfund included in the authorised capital, the number of shares included in the authorised capital of the share types or subfund that are subject to the aforementioned increase will be decreased at the same time by such number of shares that the total authorised capital remains the same. - 4.7.
+On adoption of a resolution as referred to in paragraph 5, the management board shall decide from what numbers of shares of the share types within a particular subfund included in the authorised capital the number of shares referred to in paragraph 6 shall be deducted.

-On the basis of the resolution to issue shares referred to in paragraph 5, the total number of shares referred to in paragraph 6 shall be deducted from the numbers of shares of the subfunds included in the authorised capital as is provided in the management board resolution referred to in the previous sentence.
+On the basis of the resolution to issue shares referred to in paragraph 5, the total number of shares referred to in paragraph 6 shall be deducted from the numbers of shares of the share types within a particular subfund included in the authorised capital as is provided for in the management board resolution referred to in the previous sentence.

 4.8.
-A resolution as referred to in paragraph 5 may only be adopted under the condition precedent that a copy of the resolution is immediately filed with the Trade Register.
+A resolution as referred to in paragraph 5 may only be adopted under the condition precedent that a copy of the management board resolution is immediately filed with the Trade Register.